- Noblesville Schools

 While individual school houses have existed in Noblesville as far back as 1820, the district of Noblesville Schools was born in 1869 with the formation of a school board and the hiring of the first superintendent.
 The community’s goal at the time was building the first high school and “inaugurating a system of graded schools” in Noblesville.

 Noblesville Schools’ board archives date back to 1870, the same year that construction began on Seminary School (later known as Second Ward.)
-The first Noblesville High School class, comprised of only three students, graduated from Seminary in 1876.
+The first Noblesville High School class, comprised of only three students, graduated in 1876.

 The anniversary year will officially kick off at the annual Back to School BASH, a Noblesville Schools/Noblesville Parks collaboration held at Federal Hill Commons on July 26, 2019.